-[22] provides a protocol using bit commitment to play poker.
+Protocols exist that utilise bit commitment to play poker [23].
 They offer a bit commitment scheme using commutative encryption algorithms based on modular arithmetic.
 This scheme works by each player encrypting cards, and decrypting in a different order as to obscure the value of the actual cards until all players have decrypted.

-Many encryption schemes are not commutative however.
+However, almost all well-documented encryption schemes are not commutative.
 One alternative is to use some well-known one-way function, such as SHA, with randomly generated salts.